an esoteric instruction as to why meditation is fruitless for some fruit-eaters

 It's one of those books you really have to wrestle with, work at.

 I'm going to dispense with "(to me)" and its cousins.
-Let's agree there is an invisible "IMHO" at the start of each sentence (and they're long sentences, with hard labour, for Life!).
+Let's agree there is an invisible "in my humble opinion" (IMHO) at the start of each sentence (and they're long sentences, with hard labour, for Life!).

-Just one example: IMHO a lot of the Book is "idiosyncratic" folklore and ritual.
-And some of it could be described as a relatively pure and undistorted source of some aspects of "new age" thinking.
+A lot of the Book is about folklore and ritual.
+But IMHO there are parts that offer deep insight into human psychology.
+Parts of the Book are highly thought-provoking.
+Some of it is a relatively pure, undistorted source of some aspects of "new age" thinking.

 On page 47, for example, are a series of statements that some would say clarify and enhance the "living in the now" meme.
 Or, as the Book itself puts it, "Now follows the esoteric instruction which reveals the three times to be one..." (the three times being past, future and present) and closes the page with "Do not meditate at all, since there is nothing upon which to meditate.